Messianic Passover Haggadah

 All: NWash hands but don’t say the blessing

-ÿLeader: Jesus washed the disciples feet symbolize cleansing from sin: it is very likely there were far more disciples than just the twelve apostles at the Last Supper Seder.
+˙Leader: Jesus washed the disciples’ feet symbolize cleansing from sin: there were likely more disciples than just the twelve apostles at the Last Supper Seder.
 Foot washing was a sign of hospitality.
-John 13:4-8,12-18 Jesus rose from supper, laid aside his garments, and girded himself with a towel.
-Then he poured water into a basin, and began to wash the disciples’ feet, and to wipe them with the towel with which he was girded.
+John 13:4-8,12-18, Jesus rose from supper, laid aside his garments, and girded Himself with a towel.
+Then he poured water into a basin and began to wash the disciples’ feet and to wipe them with the towel with which he was girded.
 He came to Simon Peter; and Peter said to him, “Lord, do you wash my feet?”
-Jesus answered him, “What I am doing you do not know now, but afterward you will understand.”
+Jesus answered him, “What I am doing, you do not know now, but afterward, you will understand.”
 Peter said to him, “You shall never wash my feet.”
 Jesus answered him, “If I do not wash you, you have no part in me.”
 When he had washed their feet, taken his garments, and resumed his place, he said to them, “Do you know what I have done to you?
 You call me Teacher and Lord; and you are right, for so I am.
 If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 For I have given you an example, that you also should do as I have done to you.
 Truly, truly, I say to you, a servant is not greater than his master; nor is he who is sent greater than he who sent him.
-If you know these things, blessed are you if you do them.
+If you know these things, blessed, are you if you do them.

-¯If doing foot washing sing “They’ll Know We Are Christians”
+ŻIf doing foot washing sing “They’ll Know We Are Christians.”

 ôEmpty table to focus the attention on the Seder and Unity plates.